xuankimtran/docs-1/pages/katalon-recorder/docs/Get Your Job Done/Data-driven testing/data-driven-testing.md

 Katalon Recorder navigates using column names in a CSV file, so you need to create a CSV file with specific column names.

-For example, a data-driven test that fills in a form with dates and comments might be written as follows:
+For example, a data-driven test that fills in a form with dates and comments might have a CSV data file as follows:

 <img src="https://github.com/katalon-studio/docs-images/raw/master/katalon-recorder/docs/ddt-guide/KR-Sample-CSV-file.png" width=70% alt="Sample CSV file for Katalon Recorder">